-Percent of US Women Surviving Five Years after Diagnosis with Cervical Cancer, by Stage of Disease and Race, 1992-1999

-Early detection is important because survival for early stage cervical cancer is much greater than that for later stage disease.
-Five-year survival for tumors found in the localized stage is 87 percent among US black women and 93 percent among US white women.
-In Georgia, about 50 percent of cases among black women and about 59 percent of cases among white women are diagnosed in their localized stage.
-If the cancer is diagnosed at the distant stage, five-year survival drops to about 12 percent for US black women and 18 percent for US white women.
-Detection and treatment of cervical cancer have improved in recent years, with the five-year relative US survival rate for all stages combined significantly increasing from 69 percent in 1974-1976 to 71 percent in 1992-1999.
+Percent of US Women Surviving Five Years after Diagnosis with Cervical Cancer, by Stage of Disease and Race, 1995-2001 among US black women and 93 percent among US white women.
+In Georgia, about 47 percent of cases among black women and about 56 percent of cases among white women are diagnosed in their localized stage.
+If the cancer is diagnosed at the distant stage, five-year survival drops to about 13 percent for US black women and 18 percent for US white women.
+Detection and treatment of cervical cancer have improved in recent years, with the five-year relative US survival rate for all stages combined significantly increasing from 69 percent in 1974-1976 to 73 percent in 1995-2001.